The 5 Best DJ Record Pools of 2014

 There you have it, DJ Booth’s list of the top DJ record pools of 2014.
 These pools should have your music downloading process streamlined in no time, while keeping your budget in tact.
 While these pools may fill up your library in a flash, it is important to remember that a true DJ gains his respect from individuality and creativity.
 While you now may have all the tracks necessary to turn up your local nightclub, only you have the power to turn it into a unique set that the crowd will remember.

--Taylor Guttenberg (DJ T-GUT)
+-Written by Taylor Guttenberg (DJ T-GUT)

 Follow DJBooth DJs